symdesign/wakkle/README.md

 ## Feature components

-### Image
-This component requires the `count` dataset attribute which contains the length of the sequence.
-It can be set inside `meta.json` (recommended) or as html attribute.

 ### Sound
 This component requires the `sound` dataset attribute which contains the path to a sound file (relative to the image's asset folder).
 It can be set inside `meta.json` (recommended) or as html attribute.